measwel/darkroom/README.md

 1. Install your smart devices.

 The smart outlet switch is mandatory.
 Please plug the enlarger power cord into it.
 The outlet switch will control the exposure time.
+The second smart outlet switch is optional.
+Please plug your computer monitor power cord into it.
+This will allow switching off the monitor when exposing.
 The RGB LED(s) are optional, but recommended.
 They work great as darkroom safelights.
 If you use a traditional safelight, set the option "switch_off_lamps_when_exposing" to false.
-The light sensor is optional, but highly recommended.
+The light sensor is optional, but recommended.
 It allows automatic exposure time calculation.
 It should be placed on the baseboard, facing the enlarger lens.
 To take a light intensity (lux) measurement, switch on the enlarger with SPACEBAR, make your settings on the enlarger, then press BACKSPACE.

 2. Create the devices.json file